 Research shows humic acids increase plant root growth.
 This allows plants to reach out into the soil for water and nutrients.

 Microbial inoculants provide your soils with a dose of these beneficial lifeforms.
 These substances come in a variety of forms.
-They contain a variety of species which provide diverse benefits to both plants and soils.
+They contain a variety of species that provide diverse benefits to both plants and soils.

 Other types of beneficial bacteria often found in microbial inoculants include those found in the genus Azospirillum, Bacillus, and Pseudomonas.
 Some of these bacteria protect plants against diseases and pests while increasing plant growth and yield.
 These bacteria accomplish this in a variety of ways including by encouraging the creation of plant hormones.
 However, it is important to note that they do not affect pests directly.
 Instead, they improve a plant’s response to pests.

-Bacteria also improve soil.
+Bacteria also improve the soil.
 They hold together soil particles to form small clumps of soil called aggregates.
 These aggregates improve soil structure, and water can better infiltrate and permeate.

 Bacteria also work to decompose organic matter in the soil.
 They are crucial to composting operations, and also help break down residues from weeds and previous crops.

 Fungi are another type of organism found in microbial inoculants.
 Just as with bacteria and plants, there are thousands of species of fungi.
-While some are known as plant diseases, others are key to helping plants grow.
+While some are plant diseases, others are key to helping plants grow.

 The majority of plants form symbiotic relationships with mycorrhizal fungi.
 In fact, around 90% of plants have some kind of relationship with mycorrhizal fungi.